 - A gift you can set to work today.
 If you’re 70½ or older, the IRA charitable rollover allows you to give up to $100,000 annually from your IRA to The Aloha Foundation tax-free.
 A transfer directly to the Alohas enables you to avoid recognizing the distribution as taxable income.
 Sample transfer instructions are here.

-For additional information about bequests or to discuss including The Aloha Foundation in your will or estate plan, please contact Patricia Ayres Crawford at (802) 333-3400 ext.
-3104.
+For additional information about bequests or to discuss including the Aloha Foundation in your will or estate plan, please contact Andy Hilton, Director of Development, at (802) 333-3400 ext.
+3103.

 Legal Name: Aloha Foundation, Inc.

 Address: 2968 Lake Morey Road Fairlee, VT 05045